 That doesn’t mean that Itasca State Park isn’t a great Mississippi River attraction or that the Northern Minnesota section isn’t a scenic drive.
 Let’s break down our top attractions along the Mississippi River in Minnesota and Wisconsin.

 Great River Road History

-The Great River Road follows the path of the Mississippi River for 3,000 miles from Minnesota’s headwaters on Lake Itasca to New Orleans.
 This route inspires adventure and discovery on a historical journey that takes you through time as it winds alongside some of America’s most significant landscapes.
-With ghost towns, historic lighthouses, and unique architecture, this Great River Road trip is a must-do for any road-tripper.
+With ghost towns, historic lighthouses, and unique architecture, this Great River Road trip is a must-do for any road trip.

 About the Mighty Mississippi River

 The Mississippi River is the second-longest river in North America and starts at Lake Itasca at Itasca State Park, one of Minnesota’s best state parks.

 The river winds and bends its way through the central part of the United States before exiting into the Gulf Coast.
 It’s an incredible and fascinating body of water.